Aniruddha-Choudhury-5/Aniruddha-Choudhury-5/README.md

 ## 👨‍💻 About Me

 Welcome to my GitHub profile!
-I'm Aniruddha Choudhury, a passionate developer with a strong interest in programming and sports.
+I'm Aniruddha Choudhury, a passionate developer, data analyst and business analyst with a strong interest in programming and sports.
 I believe in the power of technology to solve complex problems and create meaningful impact.
 I strive to create an environment that is collaborative, supportive, and innovative in nature.
 Through my work, I aim to foster a culture where ideas flourish, team members uplift each other, and groundbreaking solutions emerge from collective creativity.

 - **Name**: Aniruddha Choudhury